Powerlearnproject/se-day1-assignment-simpleskm/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague prompt: "what is software engineering"
-Improved Prompt; " Explain the meaning of software engineering" It claerly specifies the task.
+Improved Prompt; " Explain the meaning of software engineering" It clearly specifies the task.